 Is Your Preschooler Too Active?

 Preschoolers love being physically active, so it's no wonder that it's often hard to keep them in one place.
 The solution is to work with their high energy levels.
-It's important to keep them safe, of course, but give them plenty of opportunities to be active.
+It's important to keep them safe, of course, but give them plenty of chances to be active.

 Create an informal activity schedule at home.
 Rainy days can be difficult, so it might be worth a trip to a museum, indoor playground, or shopping mall so kids can move around.
 If your child attends childcare or preschool, ask how often the kids go outside and what the class does on bad-weather days.